-I offer a confidential, caring counselling service for individuals and couples, gay and straight, to help you work through emotional issues such as bereavement, relationship issues, low self-esteem, depression, anxiety, stress and past experiences that are impacting you in the present.
+I offer an online or face-to-face confidential, caring counselling service for individuals to help you work through emotional issues such as bereavement, relationship issues, low self-esteem, depression, anxiety, stress and past experiences that are impacting you in the present.
 You may be feeling unhappy, stuck or struggling to cope with everyday life and if so talking to an objective and trained professional can really help.

 I have considerable experience of working with both cancer patients and their supporters, to help them manage the stress, anxiety, trauma and loss that can occur during the diagnosis and treatment of cancer.

-Sessions are held at my premises in Guiseley.
-(Post COVID-19)
+Sessions are held at my premises in Guiseley or nationwide via online sessions.

-My fee is £50 per session for individuals and £70 for each couples counselling session.
+My fee is £50 per session for individuals.
 Daytime and evening appointments are available.

 I use a combination of Counselling and Psychotherapy skills and techniques drawn from my training in the models of Transactional Analysis, Mindfulness and EMDR.
 I've found that my clients can easily relate to the concepts and it helps to answer the questions 'Why do I think, feel or do this?' and 'How can I change or accept this about myself?'